Getting Started with Thonny MicroPython (Python) IDE for ESP32 and ESP8266

 If you want to program your ESP32 and ESP8266 with MicroPython firmware, it’s very handy to use an IDE.
 In this guide, we’ll introduce you to Thonny IDE.
 After completing this guide, you’ll have your first LED blinking using MicroPython and Thonny IDE.

-We’ve experimented with several IDEs to program the ESP32 and ESP8266 boards using MicroPython, and Thonny seemed a good choice.
-Although there are some bugs, it is constantly being updated and improved.
+We’ve experimented with several IDEs to program the ESP32 and ESP8266 boards using MicroPython, and Thonny IDE is our preference.

-It allows you to program your ESP32 and ESP8266 boards with MicroPython, and it is compatible with Windows, Mac OS X, and Linux.
-It even comes installed by default on the Raspberry Pi OS.
+It allows you to program your ESP32, ESP8266, Raspberry Pi Pico, and other boards with MicroPython.
+It is compatible with Windows, Mac OS X, and Linux.
+It comes installed by default on the Raspberry Pi OS.
 Additionally, it’s easy to install, so you shouldn’t have problems with the installation process.

 Alternatively, you may want to check the following compilation of MicroPython-compatible IDEs: